Loading...

 Opt to Edit in the table selection box that appears.

 By default, all schemas and tables are selected.
-Select and deselect by clicking the checkbox to the left of the name in the Import Schemas/Tables menu.
+Select and deselect by clicking the checkbox for the schemas in the Import Schemas/Tables modal.
 You can create multiple data sources at one time by selecting an entire schema or multiple tables.

 After making your selection(s), click Apply.